Dear Members of the International Vincentian Family,

 “The graces God is showering on your labors are the result of His pure mercy and not of our wretched prayers.
 We are poor people, more liable to turn aside His blessings than to draw them down.
 I thank His Divine Goodness for the zeal and fidelity He gives your heart and those who are with you.
 In fact, Monsieur, I am so touched by the use you make of these virtues and of many others that, when the opportunity arises to animate the Saint-Lazare community to its own perfection, I relate to it the examples that yours gives us of this.
 I tell them of your long labors, despite the weaknesses of some of your men, your patience in difficulties, your charity and support for one another, the gracious welcome, courtesy, and consideration outsiders find in each of you.
 So you see, Monsieur, that honey from your hive flows even into this house and serves as food for its children.
 O Dieu! what a source of consolation for the whole Company, but also what a motive for our little family to humble itself before God and to do ever better and better, since He is pleased to extend and multiply in this way the good it is doing even in places where it is not present!”.

 In addition, you will find attached with this letter a model of a prayer service which you might want to adapt to your local situation.

 Please don’t forget to send write-ups and pictures of your celebration to us at email@example.com or firstname.lastname@example.org

 Thank you making the celebration of this year one filled with thanksgiving for the many ways in which we work together in the service of those living in poverty.

-Tags: Agostino, collaboration, collaboration-visual, Featured, VFCC, year of vincentian collaboration
+Tags: Agostino, collaboration, Collaboration Visual Presentations, Featured, VFCC, year of vincentian collaboration